Chemical Stockpile Emergency Preparedness Program (97.040)

 Applicant Eligibility

-Applications are accepted from the States of Alabama, Arkansas, Colorado, Illinois, Indiana, Kentucky, Oregon, Utah, Washington, and the Confederated Tribes of the Umatilla Indian Reservation.
-The eligible States house the U.S. Army stockpiles unitary chemical warfare agent as bulk chemicals and munitions.
-Local governments are eligible to participate as subgrantees under their State's application.
+Applications are accepted only from the State of Colorado and the Commonwealth of Kentucky.
+These eligible States host the U.S. Army stockpiles of unitary chemical warfare agent as bulk chemicals and munitions.
+Local governments are eligible to participate as subrecipients under their State's application.

 Beneficiary Eligibility